gitthermal/docs/contribute/how-to-contribute/index.md

 ## Reporting Issues

 Have you identified a reproducible problem inside the application?
 Have a feature request?
+Or a suggestion.
 We want to hear about it!
-Fill out this form to [submit your issue](https://github.com/gitthermal/thermal/issues/new/choose).
+Read more about [reporting issues](/reporting-issues/) to know more about it.

 ## Pull requests